GLOBAL MARKETS-Dollar gains, stocks slip as Fed officials talk tough on rates

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, Nov 17 (Reuters) - The dollar rose and equity markets slid on Thursday after hawkish remarks from a Federal Reserve official that reminded investors a less aggressive monetary policy is unlikely with U.S. employment data still showing a tight labor market.
+NEW YORK/LONDON, Nov 17 (Reuters) - The dollar rose and equity markets slid on Thursday after hawkish remarks from Federal Reserve officials reminded investors a less aggressive monetary policy is unlikely with U.S. employment data still showing a tight labor market.

-Nagging recession and higher interest rate worries also rattled European markets, while the pound tumbled as Britain hoped to put its disastrous recent fiscal experiment behind it with a more austere-looking budget.
+Nagging recession and higher interest rate worries also rattled European markets, and the pound tumbled as Britain hoped to put its disastrous recent fiscal experiment behind it with a more austere-looking budget.

-Early optimism in Europe about Siemens' < SIEGn.DE> earnings and that the European Central Bank might slow its rate hikes soon waned and markets fell.
-More talk from Fed officials that rates aren't high enough kept the pressure on equities.
+Markets fell in Eueope, as early optimism about Siemens' SIEGn.DE earnings waned and doubts arose that the European Central Bank might slow rate hikes soon.
+More talk from Fed officials that rates are not high enough to tame inflation pressured equities.

-The U.S. central bank needs to continue raising rates by at least another full percentage point, as hikes so far "have had only limited effects on observed inflation," said James Bullard, president of the St. Louis Fed.
+The Fed needs to continue raising rates by at least another full percentage point, as hikes so far "have had only limited effects on observed inflation," said James Bullard, president of the St. Louis Fed.

 Using even "dovish" assumptions, a basic monetary policy rule would require rates to rise to at least around 5%, while stricter assumptions would recommend rates above 7%, Bullard said at an economic event in Louisville, Kentucky.

-Jobless claims data showed U.S. unemployment benefits claims fell last week, indicating the labor market is still tight despite the Fed's aggressive rate hikes to cool demand.
+U.S. data showed unemployment benefits claims fell last week, indicating the labor market is still tight.

-Expectations of higher rates strengthened the dollar and weakened other currencies.
-The dollar plunged 3.7% last week when U.S. consumer inflation data for October came in lower than expected and spawned hope the Fed could soon halt rate hikes.
+Expectations of higher rates strengthened the dollar, which plunged 3.7% last week.

 "What the market seems to be telling us is that inflation is going to be a lot lower going forward, that's because economic growth is going to weaken and take pricing power down with it," he said.

-The yield on benchmark 10-year Treasuries has fallen more than 50 basis points since peaking at 4.338% a month ago, but the two-year's yield has remained far higher.
+The yield on benchmark 10-year Treasuries has fallen more than 50 basis points since peaking at 4.338% a month ago.
+The two-year's yield has remained far higher.

 "The slope of the yield curve is telling us the Fed is going to make a policy pivot," LaVorgna said.

-Oil fell more than 3% as the rising number of COVID-19 cases in China and the likelihood of higher U.S. interest rates than currently expected weighed on demand.
+Oil fell more than 3% as mounting COVID-19 cases in China and the likelihood of U.S. interest rate hikes weighed on demand.

 U.S. gold futures GCcv1 settled down 0.7% to $1,763 an ounce.